rsksmart/rwallet/README.md

 1. `npm install` to install dependencies
 1. `./node_modules/.bin/rn-nodeify --hack --install`
-1. `npm start` to start the App.
+1. `npm run android` or `npm run ios`.
+The script will first start server daemon in a separate terminal window, the same effect as `npm run start`.
 You should see console output like below.
     ```
     > rwallet@0.0.1 start /Users/mikasa/Documents/repos/rwallet
     > node node_modules/react-native/local-cli/cli.js start